 Large companies like Lyft don’t like the uncertainty and loss of control that comes with arbitration.
 Not only do they lose the advantage in the situation, but you’re also on equal footing with them in the eyes of arbitration.

 The first step in taking on Lyft is to formally raise your complaint.
-The lawyers at Agruss Law Firm, LLC can help you to do so.
+The lawyers at Mike Agruss Law can help you to do so.
 We will send a letter of demands to the corporate offices of Lyft, letting them know that you’re ready to begin arbitration if a satisfactory resolution is not achieved.
 Typically, this is 30 days, but it will depend on your specific contract with Lyft.

 Approximately 50% of cases will settle before proceeding to an arbitration hearing during this time.
 However, if Lyft doesn’t offer a reasonable settlement within the appropriate time frame, the next step would be filing a case with AAA.
-Agruss Law Firm, LLC will not only put together the necessary paperwork for arbitration, but we will also help you take the next steps in the arbitration process.
+Mike Agruss Law will not only put together the necessary paperwork for arbitration, but we will also help you take the next steps in the arbitration process.

 UDAAP and Arbitration